 Black men got the right to vote with the passage of the 15th amendment to the U.S. Constitution in 1870.
 Connecticut did not amend its state constitution accordingly until 1876.

-Mars wrote about his childhood in slavery in Connecticut, including his father’s determination not to let his family to be sold into Southern slavery.
-His father, he tells us, fought in the Revolutionary War but did not earn his freedom.
+Mars wrote about his childhood in slavery in Connecticut, including his father’s determination not to let his family be sold into Southern slavery.
+His father, he tells us, fought in the Revolutionary War but did not earn his freedom as some enslaved men in Connecticut did.

 My father was born in the State of New York… He had, I think, three different masters in that State, … and he was Gen. Van Rensaeller’s slave in the time of the Revolution, and was a soldier in that war; … and then was owned in Connecticut, in Salisbury, and then by the minister in North Canaan [Connecticut].